Benefits of course evaluations

 - the customized formative evaluation report (if applicable)

-The minimum threshold of respondents to produce the P-report has been reduced to one (1) and the X-report has been abolished.
+The minimum number of respondents required to produce the P-report has been reduced to one (1) and the X-report has been abolished.
 Thus, professors who teach small classes have the option of including the P-report in their teaching dossier.

-As for the A-report and the Course Evaluation Report (formerly S-report), the minimum threshold of respondents remains at six (6).
+As for the A-report and the Course Evaluation Report (formerly S-report), the minimum number of respondents remains at six (6).

 Customized formative evaluation

 The customized formative evaluation is an optional tool tailored to your individual needs that provides feedback on specific aspects of your courses.
 You can choose up to 10 questions of which three questions may be written by you and/or chosen from the bank of customized questions to be added to the official evaluation of your course.
 You alone will see the answers to the questions you have added once the final marks are considered official.

 To include these questions, proceed as follow: